 View documentation for scratches

-In the Project tool window, select the Files view and in the directory, select the scratch file to move.
+In the Project tool window, select the Files view and open the directory and select the scratch file to move.

 Press F6 and select the target folder in the dialog that opens.